Indian Roller image

 The oriya name for indian roller is ଭଦଳଭଦଳିଆ

-In punjabi, indian roller is called ਨੀਲ ਕੰਠ
+The punjabi name for indian roller is ਨੀਲ ਕੰਠ

-The sanskrit term for indian roller is अपराजित
+The sanskrit name for indian roller is अपराजित

-indian roller is known as பனங்காடை in tamil
+The tamil name for indian roller is பனங்காடை

 Gallery